clickfwd/vue-mapbox-tailwindcss/README.md

 -   Use a custom marker
 -   Using map and marker methods and events
 -   Interaction with markers from a list
+-   Address search with the Mapxbox geocoder using an input outside the map

 You need to use your own Mapbox Access Token and change it in the .env file